Hennamann/GistGradle/README.md

 	gitUser = "github username"
 	gitPass = "github password"
     gistID = "12345"
-	gistContent = "Contents of the file you are creating" gistFileName = "filename.txt"
+	gistContent = "Contents of the file you are editing" gistFileName = "filename.txt"
 }
 ```